 Most businesses now either have an integrated solution in place or have plans for this.
 This is something that is not going away and, in fact, will only become more complex after BREXIT.

-Ben Ferguson, Northdoor Sanctions Checker Account Manager, says “Sanctions screening is a complex area that can be simplified with the use of sanctions screening tools and further by integrating on to familiar platforms.“
+AJ Thompson, CCO Northdoor says “Sanctions screening is a complex area that can be simplified with the use of sanctions screening tools and further by integrating on to familiar platforms.“

-Many successful integrations have been performed in the insurance sector with more planned in 2017.
+Many successful integrations have been performed in the insurance sector with more planned.
 Many modern insurance businesses are also expected to have a quality sanctions checking process.